Drug overdose: Epidemiology and statistics

-In the US around 107,500 people died in the 12-month period ending August 31, 2022, at a rate of 294 deaths per day.
-70,630 people died from drug overdoses in 2019.
-The U.S. drug overdose death rate has gone from 2.5 per 100,000 people in 1968 to 21.5 per 100,000 in 2019.

 The National Center for Health Statistics reports that 19,250 people died of accidental poisoning in the U.S. in the year 2004 (eight deaths per 100,000 population).

 In 2008 testimony before a Senate subcommittee, Leonard J. Paulozzi, a medical epidemiologist at the Centers for Disease Control and Prevention said that in 2005 more than 22,000 American people died due to overdoses, and the number is growing rapidly.
 Paulozzi also testified that all available evidence suggests unintentional overdose deaths are related to the increasing use of prescription drugs, especially opioid painkillers.
 However, the vast majority of overdoses are also attributable to alcohol.
 It is very rare for a victim of an overdose to have consumed just one drug.
 Most overdoses occur when drugs are ingested in combination with alcohol.

 Drug overdose was the leading cause of injury death in 2013.
 Among people 25 to 64 years old, drug overdose caused more deaths than motor vehicle traffic crashes.
 There were 43,982 drug overdose deaths in the United States in 2013.
 Of these, 22,767 (51.8%) were related to prescription drugs.

 The 22,767 deaths relating to prescription drug overdose in 2013, 16,235 (71.3%) involved opioid painkillers, and 6,973 (30.6%) involved benzodiazepines.
 Drug misuse and abuse caused about 2.5 million emergency department (ED) visits in 2011.
 Of these, more than 1.4 million ED visits were related to prescription drugs.
 Among those ED visits, 501,207 visits were related to anti-anxiety and insomnia medications, and 420,040 visits were related to opioid analgesics.

+New CDC data in 2024 demonstrates U.S. drug overdose deaths have significantly declined, marking the potential for the first year with fewer than 100,000 fatalities since 2020.
+The CDC data shows a nearly 17% drop in reported overdose deaths during the 12 months ending in June, totaling 93,087.
+This is a notable decrease from the 111,615 deaths recorded in the same period ending in June 2023.
+While the opioid crisis continues to take a heavy toll, fentanyl remains a major driver, contributing to the majority of these fatalities.